Title Loan Laws And Disclosures For Each State

 Florida

 In Florida, a title lender operates under the state consumer financing laws.
-They have to pay additional fees like credit insurance fees.
 Under the Florida Title Loan Act, lenders must be licensed by the Office of Financial Regulation.
-To receive a loan, the borrower and lender must sign a written agreement for the loan amount and your interest rate.
+To receive a loan, the borrower and lender must sign a written agreement detailing the loan amount and your interest rate.

 Georgia

 Title loans, known as title pawn loans within the state, are legal in Georgia.
-They last 30 days and can be extended beyond that if both the borrower and the pawnbroker agree.
+Repayment terms start at 30 days and can be extended if both the borrower and the pawnbroker agree.

-If you don’t repay or extend the loan, a pawnbroker in Georgia can immediately repossess your vehicle.
+If you fail to pay your loan, a pawnbroker in Georgia can immediately repossess your vehicle.
 If it’s repossessed, you have 30 days to get it back.
 You’d have to pay the loan amount, plus fees and interest, to get your vehicle back.
-You must pay the cost of repossession up to $250, storage fees, and any other fees for handling the car.
+You must pay the cost of repossession up to $250, storage fees and any other fees for handling the car.

-If you can’t repay it within 30 days of repossession, a pawnbroker can legally sell and keep it, even if it’s more than you owe.
+If you can’t repay it within 30 days of repossession, a pawnbroker can legally sell the vehicle at auction.

 Hawaii